REP-LNG-Traders/portfolio/docs/README.md

 # LNG Cargo Trading Optimization System

+Declaration: All of this code was written in Cursor with the help of AI and LLMs.
+Claude was also used in the ideation process

 Portfolio optimization of LNG Trading using ARIMA, GARCH, and cargo routing optimization with Monte Carlo risk analysis.

 ---